cheshire-cat-ai/docs/mkdocs/faq.md

 On the other hand, [Langchain](https://github.com/langchain-ai/langchain) is a framework for developing applications powered by language models.
 It offers tons of composable tools and integrations to this purpose and the Cheshire Cat makes use of some of them to manage chains, agents, llm/embedder.
 You can take an in depth look at our [core](https://github.com/cheshire-cat-ai/core) if you are purr-ious about it.

+#### I want to use the admin page for...

+The admin panel is meant to be an administration interface.
+It's purpose is to chat with the Cat only to debug/play with it, it is not intended to be a final widget chat used by eventual final users.

+We provide a [widget](https://github.com/cheshire-cat-ai/widget-vue) to connect the Cat to your product.

+You are free to modify the Admin to adapt it to your product, **however** you will need to respect the GPL3 Licence, meaning you are free to fork the codebase and go on your own, but you are forced to open source eventual changes.

+#### Why the Admin does not provide Basic (username/password) or Third-party Authentication (such as OAuth)?

+The only use case of the Admin is to provide a more friendly way to interact with the Cat with **basic** authentication through an  `api_key`.

 ## Basic Info

 #### Can I insert a long article into the chat?